digital-work-lab/handbook/docs/teaching/theses.md

 Additional information: Bachelor's theses are usually due in 4 months, Master's theses in 6 months.
 The official requirements can be found in the regulations linked below.
 It is not necessary to submit the thesis in the semester in which it was started (unless you would take longer than the maximum duration of study).

-For the following Bachelor's and Master's programms is a practical part in the thesis required:
+For the following Bachelor's and Master's programs is a practical part in the thesis required:

 - Bachelor Angewandte Informatik
 - Bachelor Software Systems Science